babafun/omni-minify/README.md

 ## Status
 🚧 Early development - do not use on code you care about without backing it up.
+Current known bugs:
+- It removes whitespace from text in quotes sometimes

 ## Goals
 - Plugin-based architecture
 - Safe vs aggressive optimisation
 - Format-aware stats

+## Contributing
+Contributing is quite easy!
+All you have to do is fork the repository, create a new plugin in crates/plugins/(supported filetype)/, and edit the CLI to connect to it.

 ## How to Run